Blackhawks say Toews will not return to team next season

-CHICAGO (AP) — Chicago Blackhawks captain Jonathan Toews will not return to the team next year, ending a wildly successful run that included three Stanley Cup championships in 15 seasons.
+Toews played one last game with Chicago on Thursday, closing out a wildly successful run that included three Stanley Cup championships in 15 seasons.
+The captain was showered with cheers all night long as the Blackhawks lost 5-4 to the Philadelphia Flyers in their season finale.

+“It’s almost hard to accept that love and that praise,” Toews said.
+“So I tried my best to just soak it in.”

-General manager Kyle Davidson said Thursday that the team will not re-sign its longtime center, who turns 35 on April 29.
+General manager Kyle Davidson announced earlier in the day that the team would not re-sign Toews, who turns 35 on April 29.
+The center is eligible for free agency after agreeing to an $84 million, eight-year contract extension in July 2014.

 “I think words fail to adequately summarize everything that Jonathan’s done for the organization, the amazing memories that he provided,” Davidson said.
 “He’ll be a Blackhawk forever.”